The project is led by Georgina Brewis and Angela Ellis Paine supported by a Stakeholder Advisory Board.

 - Professor Virginia Berridge, London School of Hygiene and Tropical Medicine

-- Mark Eccleston, Archivist and Project Manager, Cadbury Research Library, University of Birmingham
+- Mark Eccleston, Head of Collections Management, Cadbury Research Library, University of Birmingham

 - Professor Irene Hardill, Professor of Public Policy at Northumbria University.